Thrupp & Maberly

-Thrupp & Maberly was a British coachbuilding business based in the West End of London, England.
-Coach-makers to Queen Victoria they operated for more than two centuries until 1967 when they closed while in the ownership of Rootes Group.
+Thrupp & Maberly was a British coachbuilder based in the West End of London, England.
+Coach-maker to Queen Victoria, it operated for more than two centuries until closed under Rootes Group ownership in 1967.

+History

-Mr Thrupp
+Thrupp

 This family coachbuilding firm was started near Worcester about 1740.
 The founder's son, Joseph Thrupp (died London 1821), came to London about 1765 and ran a coach making business in George Street, Grosvenor Square.

 There was access to the workshops through an arch in Oxford Street, and in the early 19th century this was developed into a showroom.

-Though his best known coachbuilder descendant was George Athelstane Thrupp (1822-1905) Joseph left a number of notable descendants who were not coach, carriage or harness makers.

 Joseph's London business was continued by his nephew Henry East Thrupp (1774-1852), father of coach builder Robert (1813-1871), together with Joseph's much younger fourth son Charles Joseph Thrupp (1791-1872), who left his nine surviving children £30,000.
-Those nine children included George Athelstane Thrupp (1822-1905) and it was G A Thrupp's sister, Ellen (1829-1914), who married business partner George Henry Maberly (1836-1901) in 1869.
+Those nine children included George Athelstane Thrupp (1822-1905), who later carried on the business.